rhjacobsen/CN_workshops/Workshops/4/README.md

 * Disable eth1 on Router 2

-Inspect the route table at Router 1 over the next 10-30 sec.
+Inspect the forarding table at Router 1 over the next 10-30 sec.
 You should see the route-entry for 192.168.2.0/24 disappear.
 Now wait another 10-60 sec and the entry should be back.

 > ##### Challenge 4.9